EricvanLessen/backend/typescript/README.md

 ## Running the App

-In the repository, you'll find basic TypeScript scripts in the folder `basic-ts-scripts` and a `gruntfile.ts` to define grunt steps.
+In the repository, you'll find basic TypeScript scripts in the folder `basic-ts-scripts` and a `gruntfile.js` to define grunt steps.

 The grunt file looks like this: